-The most comprehensive option is to export a screen, because the XML file that has been created contains not just the screen and the elements contained therein, but also the template, linked variables and functions, i.e. everything that can be seen in the screen and is linked directly.
+The most comprehensive variant is to import a screen.
+In this case, the created XML file must not contain just the screen and the included elements, but also the frame, linked variables and functions.

+The XML file needs all content that can be seen in the screen and is thus linked to it directly.